avniproject/avni-website/src/pages/blog/2024-06-20-yenepoya-visit.md

 ## In this blog post, I will share my experience and key insights from my recent visit to Yenepoya Deemed to be University - Mangalore.

+### About HDSS program and DAY 1

 Yenepoya University runs an HDSS (Health and Demographic Surveillance System) program and uses the Avni app to collect data and for surveillance.

 The project was launched in full scale on 4th January 2021 by Yenepoya and the community medicine department led by Dr. Abhay Nirgude and Dr. Poonam shortly after the pandemic hit.